heshamelmasry77/TicTacToe-reactJS/README.md

 if you on the front-end folder do "yarn serve" and it will run on http://localhost:3000/ or if you wanna serve it from the back-end folder: "yarn start" and it will run on http://localhost:7000/

-Note: it is very important to run yarn build on the front-end folder (react-UI)
+Note: it is important to run yarn build on the front-end folder (react-UI)

 on the main folder :